Peyton-Smith05/my-page/docs/index.md

       - run: mkdocs gh-deploy --force
 ```
 * The above code creates a github action that executes everytime there is a push to the repository.
 In this case it is installing all the prerequisites and executing the command ```mkdocs gh-deploy --force``` which deploys the mkdocs again on Github Pages.
+* Push this directory and file to the main branch and an action is created and will run on push
+    * Note: I experienced up to 5-7 minute wait times for the update to occur on the page.

+## Step 3
+* Make changes the mkdocs and commit them to main and {==vualah!==}:thumbsup:

 ## Issues I came across
 * Error message in Github Desktop when trying to commit changes: